Sbozzolo/kuibit/docs/grid_data.rst

 :py:class:`~.HierarchicalGridData` with the same structure as the one in consideration but with values the various coordinates at the points.
 This is useful for computations that involve the coordinates.

+As it is the case for :py:class:`~.UniformGridData`, also :py:class:`~.HierarchicalGridData` can be derived along a direction with :py:meth:`~.derived`, or the gradient can be calculated with :py:meth:`~.gradient`.
+In both cases, the order of the derivative can be specified.
+The derivative are numerical with finite difference.
+The result is a :py:class:`~.HierarchicalGridData` or a list of :py:class:`~.HierarchicalGridData` (for each direction).